 “A blog is a frequently updated online personal journal or diary.
 It is a place to express yourself to the world.
 A place to share your thoughts and your passions.
 Really, it’s anything you want it to be.
 A blog is a short form for the word weblog and the two words are used interchangeably” For more, you can click here.

-I am a Vegetarian Food and Travel Blogger and I blog about my favorite recipes, travel, how to travel as a Vegan, Vegan in various countries and related stories.
+I am a Vegan Food and Travel Blogger and I blog about my favorite recipes, travel, how to travel as a Vegan, Vegan in various countries and related stories.
 I write only for things that I love and I try to be authentic to my readers.
 Both in English and Greek.
 Sounds fun and easy, right?
 Ha!
 Keep on reading.